Tea Party Decorations: Beautiful Ideas for Every Style of Afternoon Tea

 Why this works: refined, memorable, and comfortable enough to wear all afternoon.

-The timeless design and striking appearance of this classic hat make it a focal point of your outfit and a conversation starter.
+The striking appearance of this classic hat make it a focal point of your outfit and a conversation starter.

-A lovely choice if: you want something special but timeless.
+A lovely choice if: you want something special and stunning.

 Best Hats for Wedding & Bridal Tea Parties